jkurthoconnor/language-specific-problems/javascript/objectOrientedJS/practice_what_is_this2.md

 `this` points to `myChildObject`, because that is the object on which the `myMethod` method is called.

 The method returns `undefined` because there is no `myChildObject.count` defined.
+Unlike with the scoping of nested functions, execution context _does not_ extend to enclosing objects.

 ## Problem 2: